ManthanND/Convolution-Neural-Net-Speed-up-with-Sparsity/README.md

+# Convolution Neural Net Speed up with Sparsity
-# Sparse YOLOv5 Model- In association with IIT Bombay and Smart Sentry.ai
+- In association with IIT Bombay and Smart Sentry.ai

 ![alt text](./headd.PNG)